microsoft/BitBLAS/docs/PythonAPI.md

 - **layout** *(Literal['nn', 'nt', 'tn', 'tt'], default='nt')*: The layout of the matrix multiplication operation.
 The matrix is stored in row-major.
     - `'nn'`: Both matrices are non-transposed.
     - `'nt'`: Matrix A is non-transposed, and matrix W is transposed.
-    - `'tn'`: Matrix A is transposed, and matrix W is non-transposed.
-    - `'tt'`: Both matrices are transposed.
 - **with_bias** *(bool, default=False)*: Indicates whether a bias vector is added to the output.
 - **group_size** *(int, default=-1)*: The group size for quantization, -1 indicates no grouping.
 - **with_scaling** *(bool, default=False)*: Indicates whether scaling is applied during quantization.